 The trailhead map is intended to contain all the trailheads around Northern California that are transit-accessible.
 In urban and suburban areas, this generally considered to be no more than around a 30-minute walk from stop to trailhead.
-In more rural areas with more sparse transit access, stops further from transit are included; in some very rare cases, mainly for the Pacific Crest Trail, trailheads as far as 2-3 hours from transit are included.
+In more rural areas with more sparse transit access, stops further from transit are included; in some very rare cases, mainly for the Pacific Crest Trail and Eastern Sierra passes, trailheads as far as 2-3+ hours from transit are included.

-Not every county in Northern California has been added to this map yet.
+Certain shuttles and microtransit services have not yet been added to this map.
 See below for more information on exactly which transit agencies have and have not been included.
-Notably, Santa Cruz County is not yet included.

 Use two fingers to pan and scroll the map.